-For over 38 years, Desert Star Construction has led the custom home industry with absolute integrity, superb quality in every endeavor, and a pure heart of gold.
+For 40 years, Desert Star Construction has led the custom home industry with absolute integrity, superb quality in every endeavor, and a pure heart of gold.
 There is no doubt that the success of DSC lies with its winning team, but at the core of every magnificent organization is a champion who leads by example and inspires those around him to reach beyond the limits of their own imagination and achieve great things.

 Jerry Meek is the President of Desert Star Construction and the leading force behind Team DSC®.
 Through his vibrant entrepreneurial spirit, resilient work ethic, and commitment to delivering nothing short of excellence, Jerry has elevated DSC to become one of the most distinguished and well respected custom luxury construction companies in the southwest.

 Chicago-born Jerry credits his parents for forming the foundation of his character and his company.
 “My mom encouraged me and taught me to love people.
 My father taught me discipline and raised me up in the construction industry,” Jerry says.
 “I was working on job sites with Dad at age five.”